-Relying upon herd immunity in the US is not a good option.
+Relying upon herd immunity due to infection in the US is not a good option.
 Most epidemiologists believe that 70% of the population would have to develop immunity to SARS CoV-2 to prevent most transmission of the virus.
 To reach 70% of the US population infected with SARS Cov-2, it would take 100,000 new cases per day for 6.5 years (331,000,000 divided by 100,000 times 0.7 divided by 365).
 Even if that percentage drops to 50%, we would need 4.5 years at that same rate of transmission to achieve herd immunity.

-On January 10th, researchers at Moderna applied existing mRNA vaccine development techniques to the newly sequenced coronovirus genome.
-Initial tests in a few volunteers indicate the vaccine is safe and produces an immune response to the virus which causes Covid-19.
-Moderna hopes to produce a million doses each month by the end of 2020.
+On January 10th, 2020, researchers at Moderna applied existing mRNA vaccine development techniques to the newly sequenced coronovirus genome.
+Tests indicate the vaccine is safe and produces an immune response to the virus which causes Covid-19 in 94% of recipients two weeks after the second dose.